in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-security.md

 ![Image](/images/SpringBootSecuritySecurity-WebApplication-Authentication.png "Spring Boot Security Starter - Providing authentication details for Web application")

-That's really a lot of magic we turned on just by adding a simple dependency Spring Boot Starter Parent.
+That's really a lot of magic we turned on just by adding a simple dependency Spring Boot Starter Security.

 ## Configuring Custom Users and Roles